Most complaints to the Law Society are closed or resolved without formal discipline.

 - Motions for Interlocutory Suspension Orders

-Hearings: matters heard and disposed of by the Law Society Tribunal – Hearing Division in 2014View Data
+Hearings: matters heard and disposed of by hearing panels in 2013View Data

 Discipline issues by percentage of total